Work in progress. Last updated: (month/day/year)

 Scaling

+Test of the four player board.
 Scaling between player counts is an important part of game design; it's ideal to have a game that works well on a player count of two to five players.

 Leftovers